 This grant is open to any Nebraska public or private school that is approved or accredited to offer educational instruction by the Nebraska Department of Education.

-EducationQuest is not currently accepting applications.
-The 2018-19 cycle will open in the fall of 2018.
+EducationQuest will not offer a 2020-21 8th Grade Campus Visit Grant.
+The next application cycle will open in the fall of 2021.

 EducationQuest will provide up to $500 to each selected school.
 Your school may request additional funding (up to $750) if the nearest Nebraska college is a significant distance, or if you plan to serve a significant number of students.